flatironinstitute/kachery-cloud/doc/host_kachery_gateway.md

         ...
 ```

-The redeploy the gateway on Vercel.
+Then redeploy the gateway on Vercel.

+You will also need to register zone in the global Kachery zone directory.
+Contact the Kachery maintainers for information how to do this.

 **Configuring CORS for the zone**